vlladislav45/orbis_task/README.md

 requests from same devices for testing purpose, idk.
 * Add background card on each Specification card to be exactly like the design.
 It can be done with a simple card with a background that is wrapped with Stack
+* The theme can be separated globally
+* The listing should be infinite scroll
 * When the data is populated it's just be changed with the real one.
 Also in the timeline manager it would be good if it's added more detail data which will centralized the cards according to it.
 For example: